Facteria: facts about bacteria

 Every part of our body is a unique ecosystem for microorganisms to thrive in, and scientists are dedicating more and more time to studying what they have defined as the human microbiome - the collective community of microorganisms we share our body with.
 In fact, what they have found is that bacterial cells in and on the human body outnumber our own human cells by an incredible 10 to 1*.
 We are literally a walking, talking habitat for bacteria.2

-We hope you enjoyed this little collection of facteria, if you want to see more then make sure you're following us on Twitter!
-Also, please feel free to share the images above, but please link back to us if you do.
+We hope you enjoyed this little collection of facteria!
+Please feel free to share the images above, but please link back to us if you do.

 Enjoyed this?
 You may also like to read: